A248/DazzleConf/README.md

 * Backends:
   * HOCON, TOML, and YAML implemented so far.
   * No external dependencies: they are shaded in.
+  * Relevant library features (key format, comment support) automatically adapt to the backend in use.
 * Low-level `DataTree` API:
   * Can read and write data, independent of the backend.
   * Can read and write comments if the backend supports it, including document-level header and footer.